 Gracefully swimming through the shallow lagoons on the Ningaloo Reef, Manta Rays are beautiful to watch.
 Their nearly 7-metre width makes them appear formidable, but with a placid nature and minus the sting in their tail, travellers to the Ningaloo are able to snorkel in the water with them.
-To avoid disturbing them as they go about their day, make sure to book on a small-group tour to meet the Manta Rays, so you know you’re getting a great view without the crowds.

 Heading further north, the Kimberley is blessed with an array of wildlife due to its untouched and unspoilt surroundings, one of which is the infamous crocodile.
 The freshwater crocs are pretty harmless and can be spotted around lakes, rivers, gorges and creeks, while the not-so-gentle giants are the saltwater crocs found nearer the coast around Derby and Broome.
 If you’re going to go crocodile spotting, make sure you go on a group tour with a knowledgeable guide, so you remain safe at all times.